Workers flee to safe houses on South Africa's strike-hit platinum belt

 By Ed Stoddard and Nomatter Ndebele

-RUSTENBURG South Africa The chanting began around midnight, a chilling message through the cold of the early South African winter to those who had dared to cross the picket lines at platinum producer Lonmin.
+RUSTENBURG, South Africa, May 22 The chanting began around midnight, a chilling message through the cold of the early South African winter to those who had dared to cross the picket lines at platinum producer Lonmin.

 "The rats must come out of their holes.
 We are going to kill this NUM," the crowd chanted as it approached the home of 'Mary', a member of the National Union of Mineworkers (NUM) who had kept working at Lonmin when the rival Association of Mineworkers and Construction Union (AMCU) was on strike.